 Machu Picchu: guide to Mosquitoes and Biting Insects

-What should Travelers going to Machu Picchu know about biting insects?
-Although Machu Picchu (8000 ft) is well above the 6500 foot altitude boundary for exposure to mosquitoes, it's still possible for a few of the little buggers to pop up and annoy you.
-But possibly more bothersome are the midges that can't be seen until it's too late.
+What should travelers going to Machu Picchu know about biting insects?
+Although Machu Picchu (8000 ft) is well above the 6500 foot altitude threshold for exposure to mosquitoes, it's still possible for a few of the little buggers to pop up and annoy you.
+But possibly more bothersome are tiny "midges" that can't be seen until it's too late.
 I have seen people in shorts with their legs covered in tiny bumps from these invisible, undetectable devils.
-Although they are not poisonous or vectors of disease, you don't want your most noteworthy memory of your amazing trip to be the itchy bumps on your legs.
+Although they are not poisonous or vectors of disease, you don't want the most noteworthy memory of your amazing trip to be the itchy bumps on your legs.
 Welts can take several days and even weeks to disappear.
 You could still be scratching while planning your next adventure!

 How to choose the best insect repellent

 There are now many options for repellents including pump sprays, creams, lotions, bands and patches.
 There are formulas that contain Deet and those without.
 But what should you choose?
-I have found a great resource that has researched and reviewed the best repellent.
+Here is link to a resource that has researched and reviewed the best repellent.
 THE BEST MOSQUITO REPELLENT.
 I recommend going for the non-aerosol options to be the most eco-friendly.
 Using the bands, patches and lotions are less likely to have an impact on other people around you, not to mention the ruins themselves.
+What do I use?
+I am a magnet for mosquitos.
+I've tried everything without much success, including deet!
+So what do I use?
+I actually take a spoonful of nutritional yeast every day.
+Honestly, this works the best for me.

 - Mosquitoes are more attracted to dark colors than light.

 - Keep your feet and ankles covered.
-Wear flat-soled sturdy shoes that cover your foot.
+Wear flat-soled sturdy shoes that cover your feet.

-- Wear light colored socks that are long enough to cover your ankles and lower leg
+- Wear light colored socks (so you can see if insects are on you) that are long enough to cover your ankles and lower leg and tuck your pant leg in if necessary.

 Machu Picchu Climate

 We recommend that hikers use the same precautions as other visitors to Machu Picchu.
 The majority of most multi-day hikes including the Inca Trail, are at altitudes above 8000 feet and exposure to mosquitoes is low and even non-existent.
-But midges may pop up in lower elevations when temperatures spike during the day.
+But midges may pop up when you hike through lower elevations with temperature spikes during the day.
 These are perhaps more annoying than mosquitoes.

 Amazon Jungle Recommendations:

 The same rules apply to visitors to the jungle, with the additional recommendation to wear long sleeves.
-Although The Lodges are elevated well above the floor of the jungle, we recommend that visitors keep their feet covered because of the unseen midges and sand flies.
+Although the lodges are elevated well above the floor of the jungle, we recommend that visitors keep their feet covered because of the unseen midges and sand flies.
+During the dry season (May-October) the mosquito population can be less than in wet season.
+But this also depends on the amount of rainfall.
+Sandflies are abundant during the dry season.

 Galapagos Islands Recommendations: